Account

 1. Double-check all of your documents.

 Simple errors raise red flags for the IRS.
-For example, if you get a Form 1099, you should be sure that the numbers you input on your return match the numbers on the 1099.
-Forms like 1099s are also sent to the IRS, and if they do not match up perfectly, that can trigger the need for a closer look at your full return.
+For example, if you get a Form 1099, make sure the numbers you enter on your return match the numbers on the 1099 exactly.
+Forms like 1099s are also sent to the IRS, and if they do not match up perfectly, that can trigger a closer look at your return.

-Math mistakes or other errors will cause concern, too.
-Using software or a tax professional can help you avoid some of these more common red flags.
+Math mistakes or other errors can cause concern, too.
+Using reliable software can help you avoid some of these common red flags.

 2. Avoid reporting a loss.

-While you certainly want to take advantage of all of your expenses as a small business, reporting losses year after year will get the IRS's attention.
-You are more likely to be audited if you report losses in two out of the last five years.
+While you should take advantage of all legitimate business expenses, reporting losses year after year can attract IRS attention.
+You are more likely to be audited if you report losses in multiple consecutive years.

-The IRS wants to be sure that the losses from your small business are the result of actual business functions, rather than because you are trying to avoid paying taxes in other areas.
-You run the risk of having the IRS classify your business as a hobby rather than a money-making venture if losses are prevalent each year.
+The IRS wants to be sure that the losses from your small business are the result of actual business functions rather than an attempt to offset other income.
+If losses are consistent, the IRS may classify your business as a hobby rather than a for-profit enterprise.

 3. Keep shareholder salaries reasonable.

-If you provide salaries to your shareholders, they must be reasonable.
-Paying executives high salaries will help you avoid being taxed at the corporate level, but you can go overboard.
+If your business provides salaries to shareholders, they must be reasonable.
+Paying executives high salaries might help you avoid being taxed at the corporate level, but excessive compensation can raise flags.

-Learn what a reasonable salary for an executive in your industry is and use that number as a baseline.
-Stick to fair wages for the job being performed, and you are less likely to get the IRS's attention.
+Research what a reasonable salary for your industry and position looks like and use that as a baseline.
+Sticking to fair wages for the work performed makes it less likely the IRS will question your return.

 4. Classify independent contractors and employees correctly.

-If you have a high number of independent contractors compared to employees, that could be a problem from the IRS's perspective.
-Some small business owners deliberately attempt to classify all of their workers as independent contractors to avoid having to pay taxes and benefits for them.
-Review IRS guidance about how to classify workers so you do not inadvertently misclassify your team.
-Classifying workers correctly will help you avoid a tax audit.
+If you have many independent contractors compared to employees, that could concern the IRS.
+Some small business owners mistakenly classify workers as independent contractors to avoid payroll taxes and benefits.
+Review IRS guidance on worker classification so you do not inadvertently misclassify your team.
+Proper classification helps you avoid potential audits and penalties.

 5. File on time.

 Filing late increases your small business's likelihood of an audit.
-When you file late, your return is not processed with everyone else's return.
-That can mean that the IRS has more time to review your return for potential errors.
-By filing early or on time, you also avoid having to pay interest and late fees on any amount owed.
+When you file late, your return may be reviewed separately, giving the IRS more time to look for potential issues.
+Filing early or on time also helps you avoid interest and late fees on any amount owed.

 6. Avoid reporting estimated or rounded numbers.